imix/gobus/README.md

 # GOBUS
 ## Introduction
 gobus is a rest communication platform.
 It permits the communication between processes through rest calls.
+It can be used in microservice architectures, Internet of Things (IoT) or other rest based systems.
 There is no need for configuration before running gobus, all configuration (e.g. creation of resources) is done through rest calls.

 It has the following features:
   * items